The most common form of nephrotic syndrome in children, characterized by minimal histologic changes in the kidney; 90% of cases are idiopathic.

 University of Mississippi Medical Center

-MPD has acted as a consultant for Retrophin Pharmaceuticals and Alexion Pharmaceuticals.
+MPD has acted as a consultant for Retrophin Pharmaceuticals.

-Dr Mehul P. Dixit would like to gratefully acknowledge Dr Robert Mathias, a previous contributor to this monograph.
-RM is an author of a number of references cited in this monograph.
+Dr Mehul P. Dixit would like to gratefully acknowledge Dr Robert Mathias, a previous contributor to this topic.
+RM declares that he has no competing interests.

 Associate Professor of Paediatrics and Paediatric Nephrologist

 Department of Maternal and Child Health

 Nelson R. Mandela School of Medicine

 University of KwaZulu-Natal

 RB is an author of a reference cited in the monograph.

 Children's Hospital at Montefiore of Albert Einstein College of Medicine